nalej/docs/tutorials/appdeployment_wclusters.md

 This view has several sections:

 * First, we have the **summary** \(upper-left part of the screen\).
-This part will tell us the status of the instance, its application of origin, its ID, the service groups it has, and the service instances it has deployed.
-We have an **Undeploy application** button to undeploy the instance directly from here \(we will talk about this later in this document\).
+This part will tell us the status of the instance and its application of origin, and it also has an **Info** button we can click to find more about the instance.
+In the summary we can find three tabs:
+  *  the **Parameters** tab, where the basic and advanced parameters of the instance will appear.
+  * the **Networks** tab, with the inbounds and outbounds connections.
+  * the **Setup** tab, showing the environment variables and other settings.
+* Under the summary we have the **Labels** section, where we can see the labels associated to this app instance.
+* We also have an **Add new connection** button, and an **Undeploy** button to undeploy the instance directly from here.
 * Then we have the **services** section.
-First we can see a diagram that shows us the relationship between the services in the instance, where we can zoom in in case it's necessary \(the color of each service depends on its status\).
+First we can see a graph that shows us the relationship between the services in the instance, where we can zoom in in case it's necessary \(to help us with the identification, the color of each service depends on its status\).
 On the upper left part of this section we have the two perspectives we can toggle between.
-The other perspective is a text view with all the info about the service instances related to this application instance \(there is a tab with all the services, and then there is a tab for each service group\).
+The other perspective is a text view with all the info about the service instances related to this application instance.
+  * The services are visually classified according to their **service group**.
-  * For each service we can see the number of **replicas** that are deployed, the general **status** of the service, the **endpoints** it has, and more info.
+  * For each service we can see the number of **replicas** that are deployed, the general **status** of the service, the **endpoints** it has, and an **Info** button.
-  * When we click on the **Info** button we open a dialog where we can see even more information, like the environment variables, the labels assigned to the service or the cluster it's deployed in.
+  * When we click on the **Info** button we open a dialog where we can see even more information, like the environment variables, the labels assigned to the service, or the cluster it's deployed in.

 ![Service Info dialog](../.gitbook/assets/appinstancesserviceinfo%20%281%29.png)

-* Under the summary we have the **Tags** section, where we can see the tags associated to this app instance.
-* Beside it, there's the **Rules** section, where the rules for the different service groups in the application are displayed.
-We can click on any of them and the full disclosure of the rule will appear.

 ![Information for a specific rule](../.gitbook/assets/appinstanceruleinfo%20%281%29.png)

-* And finally, in the lower right corner of the screen, we can see the **Configuration** section, where we can find the environment variables and other settings.
+* Under the **service groups** we have the **Access rules** section, where the rules for the different service groups in the application are displayed.
+We can click on the **Info** button of any of them and the full disclosure of the rule will appear.

 ### Navigating to the endpoint

-The JSON obtained with `app inst get` has another piece of information that can be very useful for us, which is the **endpoints** where the instance is deployed.
+The response obtained with the command `app inst get` has another piece of information that can be very useful for us, which is the **endpoints** where the instance is deployed.
 This information looks like this:

 ```javascript
 ENDPOINTS